bitprj/workshops/how-to-contribute-to-workshops/how-to-contribute-to-workshops.md

 ## Adding a Workshop in Collaboration with a Company

+If you have a workshop in collaboration with a company that you would like to contribute, you should:

+* Reach out to developer advocates and set up 1-on-1 calls, in which you should
+  * Introduce Bit Project as an organization and provide an overview of its goals.
+  * Propose content collaboration.
+Make sure to show that you are passionate about what you do and highlight how you believe a collaboration with this **specific** company could be beneficial.
+Overall, be friendly, courteous, and respectful!
+  * Give your contact information (email is the **most** important).

+If the company agrees to a workshop collaboration, make sure to meet with them weekly in order to obtain their input on the work completed.
+Also, send frequent follow-up emails to ensure that you and the company are on the same page.
+Other than this, you should follow the same workflow outlined in <a href = "https://about.bitproject.org/teams/developer-relations/joining-as-an-organization">Joining as an Organization</a>.

-If you have a workshop in collaboration with a company that you would like to contribute, convert the content of the company's work into Markdown files, where a single Markdown file corresponds to a single slide of the presentation.
-See <a href = "#Porting">Porting an Existing Workshop Into Our System</a> for a general outline of how to create the Markdown files.
-Make sure to provide adequate credit to the company.
+In terms of converting the content of the company's work into Markdown files, the requirements are the same as seen in <a href = "#Porting">Porting an Existing Workshop Into Our System</a>.
+However, when collaborating with a company, make sure to provide adequate credit to the company!

-Ensure that these presentations align with the requirements outlined in <a href = "https://about.bitproject.org/teams/developer-relations/joining-as-an-organization">Joining as an Organization</a>.
 To integrate the work into our system, see <a href = "https://about.bitproject.org/teams/developer-relations/joining-as-an-organization#placing-your-work-in-gitbook">Placing your work in GitBook</a>.

 ## Developing Workshops From Existing Activities/Labs